-- 2.14 The draft MTFS was approved as a basis for consultation by Cabinet on 1 December 2021. - 2.15 A number of savings and funding strategies have been identified as being both feasible and sustainable, via a vigorous Financial Recovery Board process including challenge sessions for each of the Portfolios involving Cabinet Members, the Executive Management Team, Heads of Service and the Finance Manager.
+2.16 A number of savings and funding strategies have been identified as being both feasible and sustainable (Appendix 4), via a vigorous Financial Recovery Board process including challenge sessions for each of the Portfolios involving Cabinet Members, the Executive Management Team, Heads of Service and the Finance Manager.
 The proposed savings identified to date for the period of the MTFS, have enabled a balanced financial position to be proposed for 2022/23.